firebase/geofire-js/README.md

 #### GeoQuery.cancel()

 Terminates this query so that it no longer sends location updates.
+All callbacks attached to this query via `on()` will be cancelled.
 This query can no longer be used in the future.

 ```JavaScript
 var geoQuery = geoFire.query({